 It seems there has been a rise in popularity for the entertainer’s tried-and-true go-to: the charcuterie board.
 Maybe it’s because when done well, a charcuterie board is something of a work of art and an “Instagram-able moment.”
 Or maybe it’s because it’s a simple way to feed a large crowd.
 Either way, an abundant tray of meat, cheese, vegetables, and fruit is a beautiful accompaniment to your next backyard barbecue or upscale soirée.
 No matter the season, charcuterie boards are in, but let’s discuss how to make the best summer charcuterie board.

-Today I’m showing you how to build a more traditional charcuterie board.
+Today I’m showing you how to build a more traditional summer charcuterie board.
 I am also obsessed with the trendy “grazing boards” that are making the rounds on food and entertaining blogs — breakfast boards filled with pancakes and all the toppings, holiday-themed boards with food in their corresponding colors, and movie night snack boards with popcorn and candy, just to name a few.
 The possibilities are truly endless and totally customizable to your event.

 There are several key principles to follow to be sure your platter looks festive and is easy for guests to help themselves.
 The first, and most important, is to buy quality ingredients.
-Keep in mind the overall design of platter as you build groupings and arrange food by color.
+Keep in mind the overall design of the platter as you build groupings and arrange food by color.

 My Favorite Places to Buy Gourmet Food Locally: